kddistor/mosaik_aligner_adjusted_value/READ_ME_full_pipe_mosaik.txt

 	Transposable Element(TE) file(in fasta format)and counts once if a TE appears in an ace file to show the number of times a TE uniquely maps to a SimSeqRead.
 It produces a grid with the reads that the script obtained from the ace files in the first column and the TEs that that script obtained from the TE reference file in the first row.
 	Reads that aligned to a TE will have a 1 marked in the crossposition.
-The output is labled "parsed_ace_final.csv" by default.
+The output is labeled "parsed_ace_final.csv" by default.
 6)The generated csv file is then split into eight files.
 Each file will have TE names at the top and eight of the
 	"parsed_ace_final.csv" file's read values.
 The ouput of this part is labled "$FILE.1st.out" to "$FILE.8th.out" where